Capital Gains Tax Valuation

 A: While CGT and stamp duty land tax (SDLT) are calculated differently and apply at different stages of property transactions, the reduced CGT rates might influence decisions on property sales and purchases, which could indirectly affect SDLT considerations, especially in strategic financial planning.

-A: Trustees should consider the timing of asset disposals to utilize any available annual exempt amounts and explore eligibility for reliefs such as those applicable to trust assets.
+A: Trustees should consider the timing of asset disposals to utilise any available annual exempt amounts and explore eligibility for reliefs such as those applicable to trust assets.
 Strategic planning regarding the distribution and sale of assets within a trust can significantly affect CGT liabilities.

-Q9: Is there an impact on CGT for cryptocurrencies or other digital assets in 2024?
+Q9: Is there an impact on CGT for cryptocurrencies or other digital assets in 2026?

 A: The CGT rates specified apply to property and other tangible assets; however, gains from the disposal of cryptocurrencies are also subject to CGT.
 The same rates would generally apply unless specified otherwise by new legislation or guidelines focusing on digital assets.